madfp/colas-con-retrabajos/README.md

  git clone https://github.com/madfp/colas-con-retrabajos.git
 ```

-This project was build using a virtual environment, to ensure the dependencies and the versionings, so, to run the virtual environment:
+This project was built using a virtual environment, to ensure dependencies and versioning, as well as to run the virtual environment:

 Create your own virtual environment: